Luzifer/twitch-bot/docs/content/configuration/script-action.md

 ---
-title: "Script Actions"
+title: Script Actions
 ---

-{{< lead >}}
+> [!TIP]
-In order to maximize the flexibility of the bot you can trigger external scripts / commands in rules.
+> In order to maximize the flexibility of the bot you can trigger external scripts / commands in rules.
 These scripts are provided with extensive data to act on.
-{{< /lead >}}

 Your command will get a JSON object passed through `stdin` you can parse to gain details about the message.
 It is expected to yield an array of actions on `stdout` and exit with status `0`.
 If it does not the action will be marked failed.
 In case you need to output debug output you can use `stderr` which is directly piped to the bots `stderr`.